antonioastorino/Digital-Circuit-Simulator/README.md

 ## Class DCSNand3

-Implements the NAND gate with 3 inputs
+NAND gate with 3 inputs

 ## Class DCSArbitrarySignal

-Generates a binary signal for use as input signal
+Generates a binary signal for use as input signal.
+Instances of this class are created by DCSClockSignal and DCSInput classes.
+The user should not use this class directly.
-@param levelDurationVector	contains a vector of values corresponding to duration of each logical level.
-@param synch					selects the units for each logic level duration The units for the levels are:
-- tau            if synch = 0
-- clockPeriods   if synch = 1

 ## Class DCSMemoryProgrammer